Meet the organizations founded by Marsha Linehan, Ph.D., ABPP and the community partners in the Linehan Institute network.

 Behavioral Research & Therapy Clinics (BRTC), University of Washington

-Founded at the University of Washington, the BRTC is a clinical research center that develops and evaluates new treatments for difficult-to-treat individuals with severe and complex disorders of pervasive emotion dysregulation.
-The BRTC is particularly committed to developing effective treatments for those patients excluded from behavioral and medication clinical treatment trials due to high risk for suicide, the complexity of multiple co-occurring disorders, and/or history of failure in previous clinical interventions.
-The BRTC also operates as a clinical research and training center, preparing graduate students and postdoctoral fellows to become clinician-scientists.
+Founded at the University of Washington, the BRTC was a clinical research center that developed and evaluated treatments for difficult-to-treat individuals with severe and complex disorders of pervasive emotion dysregulation.
+The BRTC was particularly committed to developing effective treatments for those patients excluded from behavioral and medication clinical treatment trials due to high risk for suicide, the complexity of multiple co-occurring disorders, and/or history of failure in previous clinical interventions.
+The BRTC used to operate as a clinical research and training program, preparing graduate students and postdoctoral fellows to become clinician-scientists.
+In 2021, the Department of Psychology reorganized this program into the Marsha M. Linehan DBT Clinic.

 The Linehan Institute